-We define two treatments.
+NP designation.
 First, to study the impact of National Parks, we estimate the impact of NP designation for a park that is already part of the NPS.
 NP designation places a park among the most famous ones in the system but also comes with the most restrictions on permitted use.
-All National Parks limit activities that extract or consume resources - this includes restrictions on mining, grazing and hunting.
-NPs also impose strict limitations on motorized access - this includes both through-traffic and recreational activities (such as motorboats and snowmobiles) which are allowed in other parks in the system (e.g., National Recreation Areas and National Seashores).
+For these estimates, the comparison group will consist of all parks in the NPS that are not receiving NP designation in the given year.
+This offers a clear counterfactual:

-For estimates of the impact of NP designation, the comparison group will consist of all parks in the NPS that are not receiving NP designation in the given year.
-This offers a clear counterfactual: in the absence of NP designation, the park would still be part of the NPS for example, it would not undergo commercial development.
+in the absence of NP designation, the park would still be part of the NPS - for example, it would not undergo commercial development.